Custom-Molded Steering Wheel History...

 He closes by telling us that Emerson Fittipaldi was using one when he won the Indy 500 a few weeks earlier.

 Scott Goodyear left Dellis a voice message.
 In the early '90's PersonaGrip steering wheels dominated open wheel racing.
 IndyCar and Formula One drivers used Ed Dellis' steering wheels to ride closer to the top of the mu-slip curve.

 PersonaGrip gets an ESPN Track Fact where they mention the custom molded steering wheel benefits, and how Dellis molds the steering wheels differently for races on ovals vs road courses.

 Within 18 months of PersonaGrip's introduction at the 1993 Indy 500, over 2/3rds of the IndyCar drivers were buying Dellis' custom molded steering wheel technology.

 Over 850+ serial-numbered custom steering wheel grips have been made by the inventor himself in IndyCar, NASCAR, Formula One (cars and boats), Trans-Am, ALMS, Unlimited Hydros, and other racing venues worldwide.

 David Hobbs talks about vibration reduction and reduced grip effort with custom-molded steering wheels using PersonaGrip at the Daytona 500.

-He alludes to Vibration Induced White Finger (VWF) from holding onto a vibrating steering wheel...a condition that doesn't happen when PersonaGrip's custom molded steering wheels are used properly.
+He alludes to Vibration Induced White Finger (VWF) from holding onto a vibrating steering wheel...a condition that doesn't happen when PersonaGrip's custom molded steering wheels are designed and used properly.